dekanbro/cohort-x402/README.md

 # cohortx402 — x402 demo scaffold

-This repository provides a minimal scaffold to implement and test an x402 paywall flow:
+This repository provides a minimal scaffold to implement and test an x402-style paywall flow **without** any external facilitator:

 - A minimal Next.js app (TypeScript, App Router)
 - `/api/secret` route that returns `402` when unpaid and verifies Base USDC payments locally via on-chain txHash checks
-- A Mock Facilitator (Express) exposing `/verify`, `/settle`, `/supported`, `/open`, `/test` for local testing
+- Local facilitator-style endpoints `/api/payments/verify` and `/api/payments/settle` with API key auth
+- A browser flow on `/secret` that uses MetaMask to send a real Base USDC transfer
-- An `agent-client.ts` script that demonstrates an autonomous agent paying and retrieving the protected resource
+- A Node agent script (`scripts/agent-client.mjs`) and VS Code task that simulate an external agent paying and unlocking the same secret

 Quick start (Linux / bash)